How to connect to a database with MySQL Workbench

 Port

-NOTICE: The “External access” toggle must be enabled to connect through Workbench.
+NOTICE: The "External access" button must be enabled to connect using Workbench.

 3. Open MySQL Workbench

-1. When you open Workbench, you will see the main screen displaying the MySQL Connections section.
+- When opening Workbench you will see the main screen, where the MySQL Connections section appears.

 4. Create a new connection